 Who his own self bare our sins in his own body on the tree, that we, being dead to sins, should live unto righteousness: by whose stripes ye were healed.
 (1 Peter 2:24)The New Testament addresses Christ taking all the sins of mankind upon Himself so that we might be saved.

-As powerful as that fact is, I believe that there was even more to it than that.
+As powerful and crucially important as that fact is, I believe that there is another dimension.

 * posted by Robert on Wed 07/26/17